915-Nistor-Anca/Android-Things/Barrier/README.md

 ## Setup and Build

 1. Install Arduino IDE: https://www.arduino.cc/en/software .
 2. After the installation is complete, create a new sketch (option available at File section or by pressing Ctrl + N).
 This step will create a .ino file, where the code will be written.
+Be aware that some libraries need to be installed.
 3. After the code has been written, connect the board to the laptop using the USB cable.
 This will cause some lights on the board to blink.
 4. Select the board used from the list of boards (Arduino Uno).
 If the laptop can recognize the board, the connection will also appear under Ports.
 Select the port and press OK.
 5. If everything worked fine up to this point, the connected board should be visible on the bottom-right part of the screen.
 Otherwise, the board name and the message 'not connected' will be displayed.